GazeDev/tools-for-nonprofits/README.md

 ## Ubuntu
 https://www.ubuntu.com/download/desktop
-Free, open source.
+Free, Open Source.
 Built on Linux, Ubuntu is a free and open source alternative to operating systems like Windows and Mac OS.
 There are plenty of different versions of Linux, but Ubuntu is well supported, easy to use, and popular.

 # Office Software

 ## LibreOffice
 http://www.libreoffice.org/
-Free, open source.
+Free, Open Source.
 An entire office suite of software that is free.
 Can open and export to a wide variety of document formats, including docx, xlsx.
 Contains a number of individual programs that compare to MS Office software.
 * LO Writer - MS Word